 Females in the Fire and Rescue Service

-It is not yet known when we will advertise for Trainee Firefighters next.
 To register your interest and to receive up to-date information, please click here.

 Being a firefighter is a career that allows you to help people, often saving people’s lives.
 It is challenging, exciting and rewarding.
 DFES provides Firefighters with training, ongoing job security, and the opportunity for career advancement.